warrengb/BlazorTSInterop/README.md

 ...
 </body>
 ```
-> Replace all of 'Index.razor' contents with following code snippets respectfully to add ScriptPrompt and ScriptAlert buttons with action method.
+> Replace all of 'Index.razor' contents with following code snippets respectfully.
+> To add ScriptPrompt and ScriptAlert buttons with action method.

 ```html
 @page "/"